Richard Hale is a tattoo enthusiast who studies and researches tattoo symbolism, meanings, and history.

 - They may be portrayed swimming through water or sitting on rocks.

 - She might be topless or she may have shells or long, flowing hair covering her breasts.

 - They can be depicted realistically or portrayed as cartoon characters, like Ariel from The Little Mermaid.

 - You may see mermaids holding fish bone combs, which is an ancient symbol of power and feminine strength, or sea shell jewelry.

-- They can also be portrayed with mirrors, which is an association to the moon.
+- They can also be portrayed with mirrors, which is an association with the moon.

 - Mermaid tattoos may portray a mermaid watching the moon or sitting on a rock in the moonlight or in the dark, whether it be the darkness of dawn or the darkness of the deep waters.

 - Sometimes, you'll see an evil mermaid.
-These usually have fire red hair or scales.
-They may be portrayed with their hair blowing up or around their body like flames and an evil expression on her face.
+These usually have fire-red hair or scales.
+They may be portrayed with their hair blowing up or around their body like flames and an evil expression on their face.

 - Some tattoos may show the mermaid with natural powers, such as moving waves with her breath.

 - Sometimes, you'll see a mermaid portrayed as a pinup.
 Pinup girl tattoos became popular around the same time mermaid tattoos did and both were often worn by sailors.